USB device is not recognized or USB Ports stopped working after recent windows 10 update? Lets fix the problem

-Running Windows Update will check for operating system updates required for your computer include device drivers that probably help to fix several problems include USB ports/device not working on windows 10.
+Running Windows Update will check for operating system updates required for your computer include device drivers that probably help to fix several problems include USB ports/devices not working on windows 10.

-- Click on Update & security than Windows update,
+- Click on Update & security then Windows update,

-- Here click on check for updates button and let windows to download and install the latest windows updates if available there.
+- Here click on the check for updates button and let windows download and install the latest windows updates if available there.

 - Restart windows to apply the latest update and check if the USB ports start working.

 If you are facing USB device not working (USB device is not recognized ) on Windows 10 Laptop.
 This is very useful as Your laptop’s power supply is delivered to your USB ports.
 In case if it fails to do this properly, then the devices plugged into these USB ports may not work.
 This mostly happens when windows wake up from sleep mode.